 - Paramount Network

 - Streaming Options: Streaming for up to four devices at once

 While our article would lead you to believe that there are only two options to consider with Sling TV, that’s not entirely correct.
 Indeed, you can actually bundle the two options together for an additional $15 (a savings of $15) for a total of $45 per month.
 This option also allows you to stream to up to four devices at once, but still limits streaming of Sling Orange channels to one at device at a time.

 Impressions and Results

-The following section is a report on each version of Sling TV.
+The following section is a comparison on each version of Sling TV – Sling Orange vs Blue.
 We hope that the information presented here will better allow you to choose between the various services.

 At first glance, Sling Orange seems like the best decision for households with lots of young kids and sports-hungry dads.
 The inclusion of the Disney Channel, ESPN1, ESPN2, and ESPN3 seems like a great way to keep everyone entertained.
 Of course, this is until you realize the limits of the streaming, however.
 With only one channel available at a time, someone will eventually miss out on what they want to watch.